 The Graduate School of Health Professions Education (SHE) at the Faculty of Health, Medicine and Life Sciences (FHML) at Maastricht University is a graduate school for education and research in health professions education.
 SHE offers a wide range of courses in health professions education ranging from short courses to degree programs such as a Master and PhD program and includes a research program.
-SHE's research program 2018-2023 is entitled 'Task-Centered Learning Environments in the Health Professions'.
-The program has four main themes: (1) goals and values of and approaches to evaluation, (2) approaches to instruction, (3) approaches to assessment, and (4) approaches to implementation.
-In 2022 SHE started the process of developing its future research program.
-The full description of the program can be found here.
-The SHE research program is led by the scientific director of SHE, Prof. Dr. Pim Teunissen.
+SHE's research program 2024-2030 is encapsulated in the acronym H-P-E: